 A biostratigraphic framework for Site 1256 has been established by the inspection of calcareous microfossil assemblages in core catcher and additional samples from the sedimentary sequence.
 Calcareous nannofossils are generally abundant and moderately to well preserved, albeit with some fragmentation.
-Assemblages above ~25 mbsf have been affected by etching and those below ~118 mbsf show the effects of dissolution and overgrowth.
-There was no evidence for significant reworking of fossils, and more than a dozen nannofossil datums were determined, T6.
-Sedimentary overburden unit summary, p.
-111.

-providing a modest biostratigraphic resolution for the Pleistocene through middle Miocene (Table T7).
+Assemblages above ~25 mbsf are affected by etching and those below ~118 mbsf show the effects of dissolution and overgrowth.
+There was no evidence for significant reworking of fossils, and more than a dozen nannofossil datums were determined, providing a modest biostratigraphic resolution for the Pleistocene through middle Miocene (Table T7).